Abagus/Clinical-Trials-Data/README.md

 1. Code used to load data to postgres database

 2. SQL code used to write the views and questions specified above

+Please view the "Assignment" file and download the PDF to view the query.